ManticoreGamesInc/platform-documentation/docs/tutorials/gameplay/complex_abilities.md

 !!! info "Client Context"
     Generally speaking, all UI related to the player should be in a Client Context folder.
 For more info on how networking works, visit the [related Networking page].

-## Altering Properties the Easy Way: The Ability Object

-Abilities can get more complex, and often you may want to tweak the values in an ability quickly without having to open up scripts.

-To create a more advanced ability system and read more about Ability Objects, read our [next tutorial on abilities](/tutorials/gameplay/complex_abilities/).

 ## Examples